-As rebuttals are entered, the Broadband Office and their designees will evaluate rebuttals.
+As rebuttals are entered, Broadband Offices and their designees will evaluate rebuttals.
 From the rebuttal dashboard, rebuttal evidence can be reviewed and sustained or rejected.
 Rebuttals will be listed as 'Awaiting Approval' until they are approved or denied.
 If approved the rebuttal will change status to 'Approved.'
 If denied, the rebuttal status will be changed to 'Rejected.'